remotion-dev/remotion/packages/docs/docs/sequences.md

 };
 ```

 You should see two titles appearing after each other.
-Note that titles which are not shown during a frame are unmounted.
+Sequences which are not shown during a frame are unmounted.
+Sequences by default are absolutely positioned - you can use [`layout="none"`](/docs/sequence#layout) to disable that.

 ## See also